 Snorkeling with Turtles

-Oluwalu reef located in Lahaina, Maui, is a popular snorkel destination and you can often spot green sea turtles swimming through the beautiful coral or hanging out in cleaning stations allowing little fish to clean the algae from their shells.
-Oluwalu is also a great snorkel spot for all levels of snorkelers because it is shallow and is very protected from the wind, creating a calm place to explore the ocean.
+Oluwalu reef located in Lahaina, Maui, is a popular snorkel destination and you can often spot green sea turtles swimming through the beautiful coral or hanging out in cleaning stations allowing fish to clean the algae from their shells.
+Oluwalu is also a great snorkel spot for snorkeling to turtles, it is shallow and is very protected from the wind, creating a calm place to explore the ocean.
 Some of Oluwalu can be snorkeled from shore, but to reach the outer reef it’s best to chartering a boat.
 This spot isn’t just home to Hawaiian green sea turtles, you can also see manta rays and tropical fish!

 Best Weather for SnorkelingWhen and where weather is best for snorkeling in Maui!

 Is it ok to snorkel in the rain?

 Because Maui is a tropical island, light rains are very typical but when Maui receives significant rainfall, the water run-off creates low visibility and murky water that you do not want to snorkel in.
 The weather throughout the island of Maui can be very different, sometimes there is rain in one area and often the other side of the island is experiencing no rain at all.
 It’s also important to know that many snorkel tours, including Ultimate’s Lanai snorkel tours, leave Maui and snorkel the Lanai coast.
 Not only does decreased visibility make it difficult to see marine life, murky water has bacteria we don’t want to be swimming in, Not just for the experience, but also for safety, we do not recommend snorkeling when when the water looks brown or murky after heavy rainfall.

 What about snorkeling in waves and wind?